 When it comes to social distancing, shopping in person can be difficult or next to impossible.
 The good news is that you don’t have to physically go to the mall to browse or shop.
 Today, most of your favourite stores offer online shopping options, with many of them providing free delivery.

 9. Stream a concert.

-For all those music lovers, there has never been an easier time to watch your favourite music artist.
-You can stream a live concert or pick from the countless musical performances available on YouTube.
+For all those music lovers, there has never been an easier time to watch your favourite musician.
+You can stream a live concert or pick from the countless performances available on YouTube.

 10. Enjoy arts and crafts.

 Be it painting, scrapbooking, or crocheting, there is nothing like expressing your creative side to help beat boredom.